Main Content:

 This in-person program utilizes various instructional methods, including hands-on skills practice and role-plays that complement didactic learning and experiential learning activities.
 The curriculum includes courses on theories of counseling, foundations of professional counseling, ethics, multicultural counseling, individual and group counseling services, case conceptualization and treatment planning, case management, vocational and career development, assessment and diagnosis, evidence-based practice and research methods.
 Elective courses focus on trauma and grief counseling, child and adolescent counseling, and disability and assistive technology considerations.
 See curriculum for more information.

-Graduates meet eligibility criteria for national certification as a national certified counselor (NCC) or as a certified rehabilitation counselor (CRC) and the educational requirements for licensure as a professional counselor (LPC) in Pennsylvania.
+Graduates meet eligibility criteria for national certification as a national certified counselor (NCC) and the educational requirements for licensure as a professional counselor (LPC) in Pennsylvania.

 Graduates of the clinical mental health counseling program may be eligible for the CRC under Category 3.
 Earning the CRC requires the completion of several requirements, including the CRC examination.
 Students wishing to seek the CRC credential must take COUN 2714 Medical, Psychosocial, and Technology Considerations in Disability and complete their Practicum and Internship under the supervision of a CRC.